ziirish/burp-ui/docs/buiagent.rst

 ::

     # On the server called 'agent1'
-    agent1:~$ python path/to/bui-agent.py -c path/to/buiagent.cfg
+    agent1:~$ python path/to/bui-agent -c path/to/buiagent.cfg

     # On the server called 'agent2'
-    agent2:~$ python path/to/bui-agent.py -c path/to/buiagent.cfg
+    agent2:~$ python path/to/bui-agent -c path/to/buiagent.cfg

     # On the server called 'front'
-    front:~$ python path/to/burp-ui.py -c path/to/burpui.cfg
+    front:~$ python path/to/burp-ui -c path/to/burpui.cfg

 This example uses three servers.
-You then only need to point your browser to http://front:5000/ for instance, and the `Burp-UI`_ instance will *proxify* the requests to the two agents for you.
+You then only need to point your browser to http://front:5000/ for instance, and the `Burp-UI`_ instance (front) will *proxify* the requests to the two agents for you.

 .. _Burp: http://burp.grke.org/